dinoboards/ez80-clang/library-apis.md

 Super Graphics Mode 2 characteristics:
-- Resolution: 320 x 240 pixels @ 60Hz
+- Resolution: 320 x 240 pixels @ 50Hz
 - Colors: Uses 256 palette colors
 - VRAM Usage: 76,800 bytes
 - This mode has a small border around the main view

 Memory organization:
 - Each pixel uses one byte to specify its color
-- Colors are selected from palette registers
+- Colors are selected from the palette registers
 - Border colour as per Register #7

 > Only supported on the Super HDMI Tang Nano 20K